 Our APIs are RESTful and can be queried with either HTTP GET or HTTP POST requests.
 Responses are delivered in JSON or XML format.
 Some endpoints support HTML or vCard formatted responses.
 Sign up for a free account to get an API Key and get started.

 All successful responses are returned in JSON, XML, HTML or vCard, depending on the response format you request.
-On our paid endpoints, such as the Person endpoint, you will only be billed for queries that respond with a 200 response code, which indicates that the transaction was completed successfully.
+On our paid endpoints, such as the Person, Card Reader , and Disposable Email endpoints, only queries that respond with a 200 response code (successfully completed), are counted towards monthly allowances and overages.

 |200 OK||Your request processed successfully.|

 |202 Accepted||Your request is currently being processed.
 You can check again later to see the request has been processed.|

 |403 Forbidden||Your API key is invalid, missing, or has exceeded its quota. **Paid plans will not receive a 403 response when they exceed their alotted matches.
 They will only receive a 403 for exceeding rate limit quotas.|

 |404 Not Found||This person was searched in the past 24 hours and nothing was found.|

 |410 Gone||This resource cannot be found.
 You will receive this status code if you attempt to query our deprecated V1 endpoints.|

 |500 Internal Server Error||There was an unexpected error on our server.
 If you see this please contact email@example.com.|

 All API requests are subject to rate limits that exist independently of your API key's monthly usage allowance.
 We track rate-limits on a 60-second basis.
 For example, if your API is subject to a 10/second rate limit, we'll allow you 600 requests per 60 second window.
 To make it easier for your application to determine if it is being rate-limited, or if it is likely to be in the future, we've added the following HTTP headers to successful responses: